comprna/CHEUI/README.md

 ----------------------------
-Example data files for CHEUI-solo
+Example output files for CHEUI models 1 and 2 (CHEUI solo outputs)
 ----------------------------

 Example of the read-level prediction for m6A file generated using ../scripts/CHEUI_predict_model1.py